Gordon Bowker: Life and career

 Following his father's death in World War II, Bowker was raised by his mother, Hazel Ringseth Bowker (1915–1991), in Ballard and Burien, Washington.
-His grandparents were immigrants who took part in the Alaskan Gold Rush.
+His maternal grandparents were Norwegian immigrants who took part in the Alaskan Gold Rush.
 He graduated from O'Dea High School in Seattle.
 From 1960 to 1965, Bowker attended the University of San Francisco, where he was roommates with Baldwin.
 Bowker dropped out eight credits away from graduation.

 In 1968, Bowker wrote educational film scripts for a division of King Broadcasting while making freelance contributions for Seattle magazine.
 He met Terry Heckler there, and the pair formed the advertising agency Heckler Bowker.
 Bowker met David Brewster at the magazine, years later funding the launch of Brewster's Seattle Weekly and writing restaurant and hospitality reviews under the pen name Lars Henry Ringseth.

 In 1971, Bowker, Baldwin and Siegl opened the first Starbucks near Pike Place Market.
 In 1984, Starbucks acquired Peet's Coffee & Tea.
 In 1987, Bowker and Baldwin sold Starbucks to Howard Schultz and a group of investors.
 Bowker then left the coffee business, but was later on Peet's board of directors from 1994 to 2008.

-Bowker died on August 21, 2025, at the age of 82.
+Bowker died of bone marrow disease on August 21, 2025, at the age of 82.